All 8 online masterclasses (Series 1 & 2) are now available as OPEN ACCESS only.

 * Development of your skill base

-* Videos of the artists sharing their techniques and tips
+* Videos of the artists in their own studios sharing their techniques and tips

-* Optional group feedback and question time via the webinar (live video conference)
+SCHEDULED MASTERCLASSES: Group feedback is available via email discussion (during the scheduled 4 weeks) and question time via the webinar (live video conference).

 6. Will I be able to be contact my other virtual classmates?